top of page

 In ultrasonic welding, there are no connective bolts, nails, soldering materials, or adhesives necessary to bind the materials together.
 This is made possible because the vibrations creates friction between the two parts, which in turn melts the parts and forms a strong weld.

-Cable First Ultrasonic Welding Capabilities
+Ultrasonic Welding Capabilities

 - Variety of different thermoplastics